tophat/with-immutable-props-to-js/README.md

 You can read about the rationale for this higher-order component [here](https://tophat.github.io/with-immutable-props-to-js/docs/motivation).

 ## Contributors

+For information on how to contribute to this project, check out the [contributing guide](./CONTRIBUTING.md).

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):